iandouglas/w98podfetch-perl/README.md

 Copy the config.xml.sample file to one of the three locations listed above, or you can use the --config command line switch to point to a different location.
 For example, if you copy config.xml.sample to /tmp/podcast.xml then you would run the script as:
-	/path/to/w98podfetch.pl --config=/tmp/podcast.xml

-#]]]
+`/path/to/w98podfetch.pl --config=/tmp/podcast.xml`

-#[[[ RUN-TIME OPTIONS
+## RUN-TIME OPTIONS
 w98podfetch has a number of command line switches that you can use that will modify how the script operates.
 Some switches require extra information, some just set internal flags.

---verbose
+`--verbose`
 	This switch will turn on extra output to your terminal/console and provide a lot of extra detail you wouldn't otherwise see.
 When submitting a bug report, I may ask you to do a 'verbose' output and send the text to me in an Email for debugging.
 	This can also be written as a shortened command: -v

---config
+`--config`
 	As mentioned above, the --config setting indicates to the script where to find your configuration file.
 The option requires an extra string of information, which is either a disk path to the configuration file on your system, or the name of a preconfigured podcast list on the 'online' service.
 	To use the 'online' service, you must also include the --email option.
 	The shortened version of this command is -c

---email
+`--email`
 	To use the 'online' version of w98podfetch, where podcast lists can be downloaded on-the-fly, you must register a (free) account at the web site (http://w98podfetch.w98.us/) and use this option to pass the Email address as an extra string of information.
 	The shortened version of this command is -e

---listpasswd
+`--listpasswd`
 	Some users on the 'online' service will generate a 'private' list of podcasts, and have the option of password-protecting the list.
 In this case, you will be notified that the list you're trying to download with the --config option requires a password, so you must use the --listpasswd option to pass that string to the 'online' server.
 	The shortened version of this command is -l

---help
+`--help`
 	This command simply prints a simple help screen to the terminal/console to give you a brief recap of this information.

--- debug
+`--debug`
 	This will output LOTS of debugging information.
 Use it with the --verbose command.

---onepodcast=feedname
+`--onepodcast=feedname`
 	This will let you download a single podcast feed, by passing a case- insensitive feedname from the configuration.

-Note that the --config, --email, and --listpasswd commands all use an equal sign when used in long form (--config=/path/to/file) but do NOT use an equal sign when used in the shortened form (-c /path/to/file).
+Note that the `--config`, `--email`, and `--listpasswd` switches all use an equal sign when used in long form (--config=/path/to/file) but do NOT use an equal sign when used in the shortened form (-c /path/to/file).
 You can also mix and match when to use the long option name or the short option name, the script is smart enough to figure out what you mean.

 Examples:

 1. You have a config.xml file in a folder called .w98podfetch in your home directory (one of the default paths), and you just want to run the script using that configuration:

-	w98podfetch.pl
+`w98podfetch.pl`

 2. You have downloaded or built a configuration script called "blah.xml" in your /tmp/ folder, and want to use that configuration in verbose mode:

-	w98podfetch.pl --config=/tmp/blah.xml
+`w98podfetch.pl --config=/tmp/blah.xml`
 or
-	w98podfetch.pl -c /tmp/blah.xml
+`w98podfetch.pl -c /tmp/blah.xml`

 3. You have registered for a free account with the 'online' service, and want to download a configuration for Scott Sigler's podcast novels called 'scottsigler' (an actual public list on the 'online' service that I personally created.
 Assume that your Email address is joesmith@gmail.com and that there is no list password:

-	w98podfetch.pl --email=joesmith@gmail.com --config=scottsigler
+`w98podfetch.pl --email=joesmith@gmail.com --config=scottsigler`
 or
-	w98podfetch.pl -e joesmith@gmail.com -c scottsigler
+`w98podfetch.pl -e joesmith@gmail.com -c scottsigler`

 4. You have registered as joesmith@gmail.com, and want to download an online podcast list called 'linuxgeek' that has a list password of 'penguin' and want to run in verbose mode:

-	w98podfetch.pl -e joesmith@gmail.com -c linuxgeek --listpasswd=penguin -v
+`w98podfetch.pl -e joesmith@gmail.com -c linuxgeek --listpasswd=penguin -v`
 or
-	w98podfetch.pl -e joesmith@gmail.com -c linuxgeek -l penguinjunkie -v
+`w98podfetch.pl -e joesmith@gmail.com -c linuxgeek -l penguinjunkie -v`

 5. If you have a podcast with a feedname of "mypodcast" and want to download ONLY that podcast like this:

-	w98podfetch.pl --onepodcast=mypodcast
+`w98podfetch.pl --onepodcast=mypodcast`
 or
-	w98podfetch.pl -o mypodcast
+`w98podfetch.pl -o mypodcast`

-#]]]
-#[[[ CONFIGURATION:
+## CONFIGURATION:
 In order to have w98podfetch.pl execute correctly, it needs to have an XML configuration file indicating things like disk paths.